abiyyu19/user-app/README.md

-# course_app
+# userapp

-A Course Application - learn easily by watching course videos and listening to audiobooks.
+A User Application - show list of user

 # Install Application on Your Local Device